Optimal detection of sparse principal components in high dimension: Sparse principal component detection

 Note that our proof relies only on the existence of a sparse vector $v$ associated to the eigenvalue $(1+\theta)$ of the population covariance matrix $\Sigma$.
-In particular, the result of Proposition~\ref{TH:H1lk} extends to more general alternative hypotheses as long as they satisfy this condition.
+In particular, the result of Proposition \ref{THH1lk} extends to more general alternative hypotheses, as long as they satisfy this condition.

 Note that much more than detection can actually be achieved under this model.
-Indeed,~\citet{AmiWai08} prove optimal rates of support recovery for large enough $\theta$ when it is known, and for $v$ taking only values in $\{0, \pm 1/\sqrt k\}$.
+Indeed, \citet{AmiWai09} prove optimal rates of support recovery when $\theta$ is known and large enough, and for $v$ taking only values in $\{0, \pm1/\sqrt k\}$.

-We now study the behavior of the $k$-sparse eigenvalue under the null hypothesis, i.e., for a Wishart matrix with mean $I_p$.
-We adapt a technique from~\citet{Vers10} to obtain the desired deviation bounds.
+We now study the behavior of the $k$-sparse eigenvalue under the null hypothesis, that is, for a Wishart matrix with mean $I_p$.
+We adapt a technique from \citet{Ver12} to obtain the desired deviation bounds.

 \begin{prop} Under $H_0$, with probability $1-\delta$